scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/learning-from-nature.md

 ---
-Title: Learning from nature: How nature resolves security issues
+Title: 'Learning from nature: How nature resolves security issues'
 ---
 #Learning from nature: How nature resolves security issues
 #<font style="color:red;">This project is unavailable since it already has been assigned to a BSc student.</font>